turingschool/accelerated-mod-0/testing.md

 ### File Structure

-There are many ways a file structure can be designed when we have many files in a project.
+There are many ways a file structure can be designed when there are many files in a project.
 A common convention, and one you'll use in Mod 1 is illustrated:

 ```
 project_name